Mahmoudz/awesome-topics/README.md

 <details><summary><strong>Propagation</strong></summary><p>

 > Propagation refers to the act of sending, delivering, or queuing commands or events for execution.
-It is a fundamental concept in event-driven and distributed systems, where actions or tasks need to be communicated and carried out across different components or services.
+It is a fundamental topic in event-driven and distributed systems, where actions or tasks need to be communicated and carried out across different components or services.

 </p></details>